zukarusan/JChoreco/README.md

-A High-Level codes for extracting chroma features...
+A High-Level Java codes for extracting chroma features, eventually chord recognition...
 To-develop a chord recognition using chroma vector neural network classification.
 Include utilities for STFT, Log-Frequency spectrum, and Chroma Features